panjipangweb/blogpanji/src/pages/blog/olafur-arlands.md

 In 2013, Arnalds released "For Now I Am Winter," which featured the captivating vocals of pop singer Arnór Dan and grand string arrangements.
 It was a big step forward, but he didn't forget his intimate style, as heard in "Words of Amber."

-In summary, Ólafur Arnalds, the unassuming Icelander, has become a musical sensation.
+Ólafur Arnalds, the unassuming Icelander, has become a musical sensation.
 From a thrash metal drummer to a renowned composer, his unique journey is a testament to his endless creativity.
 With every composition, he continues to enchant audiences worldwide, leaving an indelible mark on the music world.